Learn more about the advantages of offering small business health insurance coverage.

-If you’re a small business owner contemplating health insurance options for 2017, there are a few things you should know:
+If you’re a small business owner contemplating health insurance options for 2019, there are a few things you should know:

-Small business health coverage is cheaper than Obamacare
+1. Small business health coverage is cheaper than Obamacare

-The January 31 deadline is a big deal for you and your employees
+2. The December 15 deadline is a big deal for you and your employees

 If you still haven’t decided to offer a group health insurance plan, you need to make up your mind soon.
-Without a group health insurance plan, you and your employees will need to enroll in Obamacare coverage by January 31, 2017 if you want coverage for 2017.
+Without a group health insurance plan, you and your employees will need to enroll in Obamacare coverage by December 15, 2019 if you want coverage for 2020.

-The future of Obamacare is uncertain – but group coverage may be less likely to change
+3. The future of Obamacare is uncertain – but group coverage may be less likely to change

 Although we do not know what health care laws will be reformed or changed in the future, group health insurance has historically shown that it is not subject to price changes as drastic as those for individual health insurance.